 He asked my name and I said Shauna and he asked how to spell it so I said S-H-A-U-N-A and he said M-A?
 Shauma?
-And I said, No it's N-A you know like Shaun with an A attached.
-He said Oh I see then asked where was I from.
-I said Australia and he asked whereabouts in Australia and I said, Oh just a country town that nobody's heard of.
+And I said, No it’s N-A you know like Shaun plus an A. He said Oh I see then asked where was I from.
+I said Australia and he asked whereabouts in Australia and I said, Oh just a country town that nobody’s heard of.

 And then he said, “I like those flat whites you have in Australia.”

 “Oh yeah!
 Flat whites.
 You don’t really get those over here do you.”

 “Actually I think there’s a cafe in Soho that does flat whites, it’s called –”